halftheory/InfiniteLivez-Video-Performer/README.md

 ### Known Issues
 - The application will only recognize a USB keyboard *or* the LCDHat buttons, not both at the same time.
 To use the LCDHat buttons unplug the keyboard before launching.
+- The first video may not be scaled correctly in fullscreen mode.
+This is corrected when the video changes.